-In response to the COVID-19 outbreak (see "Risk Factors - Factors that may affect the Bank's ability to fulfil its obligations in respect of the Notes issued under the Programme - Difficult macro-economic and financial market conditions have affected and could continue to materially adversely affect the Bank's business, results of operations, financial condition and prospects"'), effective from 15 March 2020, the UAE Central Bank has implemented the TESS, which includes a range of measures aimed at mitigating the economic effects of COVID-19 on the UAE economy.
-The TESS and other accompanying stimulus measures include (in addition to cutting interest rates as discussed in such risk factor):
+In response to the COVID-19 outbreak, effective from 15 March 2020, the UAE Central Bank implemented the TESS, which included a range of measures aimed at mitigating the economic effects of COVID-19 on the UAE economy (see "Risk Factors - Factors that may affect the Bank's ability to fulfil its obligations in respect of the Transaction Documents - Difficult macro-economic and financial market conditions have affected and could continue to materially adversely affect the Bank's business, results of operations, financial condition and prospects"").
+The measures introduced by the TESS expired on 30 June 2022.
+The TESS was accompanied by other stimulus measures, including the reduction of interest rates and the following measures: